Vegemight/RaidFN-lobby-bot/README.md

 !level - sets level

-I plan on adding for feachers in the future.
+I plan on adding for features in the future.

 Join the discord!
 discord.gg/2VmQTQVe3B